 To change to the ADK, or switch your rescue media type:

-2. On the first page of the rescue media wizard, select the Windows PE option and then select the auto-built PE option.
+2. On the first page of the rescue media wizard, select the Windows PE option and then Click Advanced.

-Please view the tutorial below for an example of how to create a Rescue CD using the WADK.
+Please view the tutorial below for an example of how to create a Rescue CD using the ADK.